fahimfoysal2/Web-Page-to-Image-Gallery/README.md

 ### Usage
 - Open any web page with images
 - Wait for the page to load all the images
-- Click on the extension icon
+- Click on the extension icon or `CTRL + M` to open the image viewer
 - To exit gallery mode, click on the extension icon again

 ### Keyboard Shortcuts
+- `CTRL + M` - Open Image Viewer
 - `Left Arrow` - Previous Image
 - `Right Arrow` - Next Image